-Directors are expected to attend our annual meetings of stockholders, and all of our directors attended last year's meeting, except for Mr. Graves, who was not a director at the time of last year's meeting.
+Directors are expected to attend our annual meetings of stockholders, and all of our directors attended last year's meeting, except for Mr. Sexton.

 Related-Party Transaction Approval Policy

 Our audit committee has the primary responsibility for reviewing and approving or ratifying transactions with related parties.
 Our audit committee has adopted a formal Related-Party Transaction Policy, pursuant to which the audit committee reviews all transactions in which we and our executive officers, directors (including director nominees) and stockholders owning in excess of 5% of our Class A common stock or their immediate family members are participants and which involve more than \$120,000.
 The audit committee must approve or ratify any related-party transaction for it to be consummated or continue.